xorbitsai/inference/doc/source/user_guide/backends.rst

 - The model format is PyTorch
 - The quantization method is none
 - The system is Linux and has at least one CUDA device
-- The model is within the list of models supported by vLLM.
+- The model is within the list of models supported by vLLM

 Currently, supported model includes: